Buyers Guides

 Amp Voicings

 The Katana has a good variety of amplifier voicings (5 presets total), including clean, crunch, lead, acoustic, and brown.
-The Brown voicing is based upon the Boss Waza amp, but the others are all generic models.
-Despite the fact that they’re generic, the tones they produce are really quite exceptional.
-We found them to be punchy and clear, with an exceptional mid range.
-The crunch and brown voicings gave us some great high gain growl, and the clean setting gave us bell like clarity.
+The Brown voicing is based on the Boss Waza amp.
+The others are all generic models, but the tones they produce are really quite exceptional.
+We found them to be punchy and clear, with an exceptional midrange.
+The crunch and brown voicings gave us some great high-gain growl and the clean setting gave us bell-like clarity.

-The Positive Grid Spark offers a good collection of classic and modern amp models with 30 built in to the system out of the box.
-The amps are mostly inspired by famous models from most of the big name brands, including Fender, Marshall, and Orange.
-We really loved the clean tones from the ‘Plexiglas’ model, and for high gain sounds, we thought that the Treadplate was the best model.
+The Positive Grid Spark offers a good collection of classic and modern amp models with 30 built right into the system out of the box.
+The amps are mostly inspired by famous models from most of the big-name brands, including Fender, Marshall, and Orange.
+We really loved the clean tones from the ‘Plexiglas’ model.
+For high-gain sounds, we thought the Treadplate was the best model.

 Spark Vs Katana - Which is The Best Practice Amp?